 Mr. Dodd explained that whenever a specific project is pushed up into a more recent fiscal year, something else must be postponed to accommodate this change.
 Bridges typically compete with other bridges for funding.

-Chief Engineer Jill Prizlee advised that the following are the top five bridges listed in the current CIP:
+Chief Engineer Jill Prizlee advised that the following are the top five bridges prioritized in the City’s bridge master plan for replacement:

 SE 13th Street over Cerro Gordo River

-Lagoon on Terrace over Diane River
+Laguana on Terrace over Diane River

 West Lake Drive over Diane River